-- For open-book exams aids which have been specified by the lecturer may be used for answering the exam questions. - This is why the exam tasks should not be knowledge tests but comprehension, analytical, applied/transfer or assessment questions. - Solutions and answers will be entered or uploaded by the students into a Moodle area defined by the lecturers. - Lecturers also need to define exam durations for open-book exams, during which the exam tasks need to be dealt with and uploaded.
+- For open-book exams, students can decide by themselves on the aids they wish to use while answering the exam questions.
+Only exam aids which have been specified as obligatory by the lecturer are exempt from the above.
+The obligatory use of aids needs to be indicated clearly in the exam papers. - This is why the exam tasks should not be knowledge tests but comprehension, analytical, applied/transfer or assessment questions. - Solutions and answers will be entered or uploaded by the students into a Moodle area designated by the lecturers. - The exam papers need to be made available on Moodle.
+Students must be able to work on them on Moodle or in a text-processing program (e.g. Word or Excel). - Students can access the exam papers during the time stipulated by the lecturers. - Lecturers also need to define exam durations for open-book exams, during which the exam tasks need to be dealt with and uploaded.